OTTOMAN IMPERIAL OPULENCE IN TOPKAPI PALACE

-Rather, I will only present some beautiful images that I captured during my visit in July 2019.
+Rather, I will only present some beautiful images that I captured during my visit.
 As you will see, the palace was decorated with a considerable thought and effort, mostly for the benefit of the members of the Ottoman dynasty.

 The Topkapi Palace consists of four separate courtyards.
 The first courtyard was for people who conducted everyday business with the palace.
 It was much more difficult to access the second courtyard.
 That’s where the Imperial Council Hall is, where they did the government business.

 The third and especially the fourth courtyard were exclusively for members of the Ottoman dynasty.
 The Ottoman imperial opulence is most evident in the fourth courtyard, which is also the most lavishly decorated part of the palace.